You Can Now Buy the Classic A.F.0210. Military Watch Strap

 A.F.0210. protocol drawing.

-The cotton webbing has proved impossible to source off the shelf, so the decision to remanufacture the webbing has been taken.
+The cotton webbing has proved impossible to source off the shelf, so the decision to remanufacture the webbing was taken.
 Below is a test strip being measured during production.

-After several unsuccessful weaving attempts, prototype 44 warp thread 17mm wide, 0.75mm thick webbing has been made.
-A 10m long strip was test woven.
+After several unsuccessful weaving attempts, 44 warp thread 17.5mm wide, 0.75mm thick webbing has been made.
 The micrometer above indicates 16.66mm width on the loom.

-A comparison between the webbing in the woven test strip and two original A.F.0210. straps is shown below.
+A comparison between the rewoven webbing and the above two original A.F.0210. straps is shown below.

-The shouldered buckles and loops have also been remanufactured.
+The shouldered buckles and loops have also been remanufactured in brass.

-The original buckles vary, but two have been scanned in a 3-D scanner, and based on all available data, the buckle has been modelled in 3-D and production moulds have been made based on the 3-D drawings.
+The original buckles vary, but two have been scanned in a 3-D scanner, and based on all available data, the remanufactured buckle design has been modelled in 3-D and production moulds have been made based on the 3-D drawings.

-Pre-production samples have been made in a 3-D printer using white ABS resin, and painted black.
-As a proof of concept for possible wider hommage straps, the the 3-D model has been widened, and 20mm and 22mm buckles have also been designed and printed in ABS resin.
+Pre-production samples were made in a 3-D printer using ABS resin.
+As a proof of concept for possible wider homage straps, the the 3-D model was widened, and 20mm and 22mm buckles have also been designed and printed in ABS resin.

 18mm, 20mm and 22mm prototype buckles in 3-D

-A.F.02l0. embossing has been added to the underside of the buckle, and this will identify the faithful reproduction A.F.0210. straps.
+A.F.02l0.® embossing has been added to the underside of the buckle as this will identify the faithful reproduction A.F.0210.® straps.